pathakmann/Working-with-categorical-Data-in-Python/README.md

 2. 2017 Kaggle ML & DS Survey
 https://www.kaggle.com/kaggle/kaggle-survey-2017

-The Datasets can be downloaded from the repo.
+The Datasets can be downloaded from the Datasets folder in the repo.